 With space-based benchmarks, you compare multiple assets within the same time frame.
 Comparing OEE across different divisions, sites, assets, or products can be interesting, but is not likely to lead to actionable insights.
 If you are going to compare OEE scores, be sure that you are comparing the same equipment, running the same product under similar conditions.

-Complex systems are hard to use and hard to maintain – so people typically stop using them.
-We talk to many people who are unable to get the data or reports that they need from their system because it’s too complex.
-We also talk to many people who are determined to capture every bit of information in their OEE system and then are overwhelmed by the sheer amount of data, which is usually quickly followed by problems with data accuracy because the focus is on quantity over quality.
+When systems are hard to use and hard to maintain, people just stop using them.
+We talk to many people who are unable to get the data or reports that they need from their system because it’s too complicated.
+We also talk to many people who are determined to capture every bit of information in their OEE system and then are overwhelmed by the sheer amount of data in front of them, which is usually quickly followed by problems with accuracy because the focus is on quantity over quality.

 Select an OEE software solution that provides you with easy access to your data.
-Measure OEE only at the constraint of each manufacturing process, define no more than 25 down reasons for operators, and use barcode scanners to make it easy for them to enter reasons.
-Make sure the software enables operators to scan reasons after the process has started running so they can focus on what is most important – getting the process running.
+Measure OEE only at the constraint of each manufacturing process, define no more than 25 down reasons for operators, and make it easy for them to enter reasons.
+Make sure the software enables operators to log reasons after the process has started running again so they can focus on what is most important – getting the process back up and running.

 A good starting point for data is what we call the OEE gold standard, which is to measure OEE with an additional breakdown of OEE loss categories into the Six Big Losses and a detailed breakdown of OEE Availability losses into Downtime Reasons.

-Using OEE rule books is especially important for larger companies.
-There are a handful of decisions that are very important to document and consistently apply across lines and plants.
+Creating an OEE rule book is especially important for larger companies.
+There are a handful of decisions that are very important to document and consistently apply across lines and plants to ensure your data is accurate and comparable.

 The following decisions will affect your OEE score: